Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides function declarations and inline function definitions that facilitate cleaning strings in C++ code before passing them to R.

-pfr — by Taylor Brown, a year ago
+pfr — by Taylor Brown, 2 years ago

 Interface to the 'C++' Library 'Pf'